If 2020 caused an explosion in virtual presentations, aka ‘webinars’, it has simultaneously created an avalanche of time-wasting, mind-numbing ones.

 - The only reason you don’t leave early is the promised ‘bait’ at the end – usually a freebie, or a special offer.

 I could go on, but you get the idea.

 Presenting is about Creating a Relationship

-To create and deliver a virtual presentation that engages and entertains the audience as well as one that gives them value is not something you can learn from a cheat-sheet – regardless of the hype!
+You can’t learn how to create and deliver a virtual presentation that engages and entertains the audience as well as one that gives them value from a cheat sheet – regardless of the hype!
 Yes, I do have a check-list below!
 Those guidelines will help you improve your presentation.